 There are two schools located on base at Lackland: Lackland Elementary and Stacey Junior/Senior High School.
 Other independent school districts include Edgewood, Medina Valley, Northside, and South San Antonio.
 Options for high schools include the communication arts high school and the health careers high school.
 The Lackland AFB School Liaison Officer can be reached at 210-671-3722.

-There are more vehicles than ever on the roads surrounding San Antonio but depending on what you are used to, it may not seem all that bad.
+There are more vehicles than ever on the roads surrounding San Antonio but depending on what you are used to, it may not seem that bad.
 The San Antonio urban area ranked 33rd in the nation for time wasted during peak commute times.
 The good news is when there are major delays; drivers have decent alternative routes compared with other cities.

 The mild San Antonio climate allows for diverse outdoor activities year round.
-Open spaces provide ample opportunities for bicycle riding, hiking and canoeing.
+Open spaces provide ample opportunities for bicycle riding, hiking, and canoeing.

-River Walk offers cobblestone paths with towering trees for four miles through the heart of the city.
-A variety of restaurants, are sure to please even the pickiest of palates.
+The River Walk offers cobblestone paths with towering trees for four miles through the heart of the city.
+A variety of restaurants are sure to please even the pickiest of palates.
 Work off your lunch or dinner with a relaxing canoe or kayak trip along a 1.6-mile stretch of the San Antonio River from Mission Road to Padre Park.

 REMEMBER THE ALAMO